Abalone Shell

 Birthstone

-Gemstones that correspond with each month of the year.
+Birthstones are gemstones that correspond with each month of the year.

 Blemish

-An imperfection on the surface of a diamond.
+A blemish is an imperfection on the surface of a diamond.

 Bolo Clasp

-Used in bracelets and necklaces, a bolo clasp consists of an adjustable cord or chain and sliding clasp to ensure a secure fit and easy on and off capability
+Used in bracelets and necklaces, a bolo clasp consists of an adjustable cord or chain and sliding clasp to ensure a secure fit and easy on-and-off capability.

 Box Chain